OCRBiologyExam Board Revision

 Exam Questions

-Describe and explain the structure and function of the cell membrane.
+Describe and explain the process of cell division in eukaryotic cells.
 [6 marks]

 6 marks